ovirchen/Compress/README.md

 # Compress
-Target platform - Ubuntu 18.04 |
+Target platform - Ubuntu 18.04
-Language - C++ |
+Language - C++
-Compiler - GCC 7.3.0 |
+Compiler - GCC 7.3.0
 Using - Boost C++ Libraries

+	This project represents multi-threaded synchronous TCP server using a 4000 port.

+	Every thread is created, reads and treats the request separately using function "session" in "main.cpp".

-  In this code released multi-threaded synchronous TCP server.
-File Server.hpp has description of class Server, that do all the work with received requests and sents all the responses.
-Also it has its own exception class, that descride error code in server's standard output stream for errors.
-Release of all Server's functions is in file called Server.cpp.
-Variables _tbr, _tbs is respectively Total Bytes Received and Total Bytes Sent.
-Another two consider in Compression Ratio.
-Function reset_stat is set all of these variables to zero, but after response of the action _tbs is not zero anymore.
+	In file "Server.hpp" there is a description of class Server.
+There are definitions of functions, constructors and destructors in file "Server.cpp".
+The class checks received requests and sents responses.
+Also it has own exception class to describe errors in server's standard output stream.
+The private variables _tbr,_tbs is respectively Total Bytes Received and Total Bytes Sent.
+Another two take part in calculation of Compression Ratio in function "get_stat".
+Function "reset_stat" sets all of these variables to zero, but after response to this action _tbs isn`t zero anymore.
 So you will never get stats response with only zeros.
-I used mutex for temporarily locking changing these variables.
+To prevent synchronous access to the variables I used mutex.

-This server defined that 4KiB is maximum payload size, so the BUFFER_SIZE for read request is 4097: when it 4097 or more - this is an error, otherwise everything is ok.
+	The server defined 4KiB as the maximum payload size, so the BUFFER_SIZE for reading request is 4097: when 4097 - this is an error, otherwise everything is ok.

-I used Boost library because by description in the Internet this is one of the best.
+	I use Boost library because it`s one of the best by description on the Internet.

-Additional errors :
+Additional errors:
-Status Code  -   Meaning |
+Status Code  -   Meaning
-  33 - Incorrect message length |
+  33 - Incorrect message length
-  34 - Incorrect magic value |
+  34 - Incorrect magic value
-  35 - Incorrect payload length |
+  35 - Incorrect payload length
-  36 - <invalid: contains uppercase characters> |
+  36 - <invalid: contains uppercase characters>
-  37 - <invalid: contains numbers> |
+  37 - <invalid: contains numbers>
   38 - <invalid: contains other characters>